munificent/craftinginterpreters/book/chunks-of-bytecode.md

 We could take jlox and run it in a profiler and start tuning and tweaking hotspots, but that will only get us so far.
 The execution model -- walking the AST -- is fundamentally the wrong design.
-The whole interpreter is a slow.
 We can't micro-optimize that to the performance we want any more than you can polish an AMC Gremlin into an SR-71 Blackbird.

 We need to rethink the core model.
 This chapter introduces that model, bytecode, and begins our new interpreter, clox.